protocol-fuzzing/edhoc-fuzzer/README.md

 ```

-## How to Visualize
+## Visualizing
 The EDHOC-Fuzzer, after the learning process generated the **learnedModel.dot** file, tries to create the
 **learnedModel.pdf** file.
 In case the conversion to .pdf fails, the following command can be used:
 ```bash
 dot -Tpdf path/to/in_model.dot > path/to/out_model.pdf
 ```